-All over the United States, folks celebrate New Years Eve by watching football or going to a New Years Eve party.
-Some stay home waiting for the ball drop in New York City.
+All over the United States, we celebrate New Year's Eve by watching football or going to a festive New Years Eve party.
+Some stay at home with their TVs on, waiting for the big ball drop in New York City at the stroke of midnight.
 Here in the South, we do our own thing.

-Most Southern New Year’s Eve traditions generally begin and end with loved ones in the kitchen.
+Most Southern New Year's traditions generally begin and end with loved ones in the kitchen (as they should).
 And no matter how you slice it, tradition says you need three main components when it comes to food if you want to have a happy New Year.

 How you should cook the peas is up for debate.
-In fact, some traditions actually involve cooking the black-eyed peas with a dime or coin.
-It’s probably not the most sanitary thing, but it hammers the point home.
-And they person who receives the coin is then “extra lucky.”
-Provided they don’t actually swallow it, of course.
+In fact, some New Year's Eve traditions actually involve cooking the black-eyed peas with a dime or coin.
+It's probably not the most sanitary thing, but it hammers the point home.
+And the person who receives the coin is then "extra lucky" the next year.
+Provided they don't actually swallow it, of course.

-Collard greens are among the healthiest Southern foods (until you cook them in ham hock, bacon and butter, of course).
+Collard greens are among the healthiest Southern foods (until you cook them in a ham hock, bacon, and butter, of course).
 Besides being a healthy food, which obviously brings good luck in the form of good health, collard greens are said to bring in the cash for the new year.
 You know, green and green and such.
-But there’s also a pretty good reason Southerners eat greens around New Years: they’re still in season!
-Cabbage and collard greens are both late crops in America, so it just makes sense that’s the fresh green we eat on New Year’s.
+But there's also a pretty good reason Southerners eat greens around New Years: they're still in season!
+Cabbage and collard greens are both late crops in America, so it just makes sense that's the fresh green we eat for New Year's celebrations.

 Cornbread and Ham

 Rounding out the New Year's trifecta of traditional foods, a nice steaming pan (or skillet) of cornbread represents golden opportunities and pocket money (wealth) in the New Year.
 Also, it's just darn tasty.